-In 2018, IDFI was certified as equivalent to a U.S. public charity by NGOsource.
+In 2018-2021, IDFI was certified as equivalent to a U.S. public charity by NGOsource.
 The unique NGOsource ED repository allows US-based grantmakers to access IDFI’s existing legal analysis and ED certificate and issue grants to the organization with simplified procedures.

 Through the process of organizational development, the IDFI leadership defined the following major strategic directions:

 One of the key priorities of the organization is to develop open government principles, which includes increasing access to public information and use of open data; promoting citizen engagement in policy development and supporting substantial and innovative open government reforms in Georgia.

 To improve the quality of access to public information, IDFI conducts monitoring, awareness raising and advocacy activities, in frames of which IDFI publishes reports, studies, organizes various types of events and communicates its recommendations with relevant public institutions and stakeholders.
 In addition, to promote the use of open data, IDFI develops innovative platforms and organizes various campaigns and activities.

 IDFI is also actively engaged in promoting citizen participation in the decision-making, budgeting and lawmaking processes on both central and local government levels.